 Currently, she is the Vice Chair of the Department of Genetics and Genomic Sciences and Chief of the Division of Medical Genetics and Genomics at Icahn School of Medicine.
 The research focus of the laboratory is on developmental genetics.
 The group is investigating the molecular basis of human malformations, especially craniofacial disorders.
 She very much enjoys the adventure of original research and mentoring others.

 Greg received his PhD from The University of Queensland, Australia.
 His postdoctoral training has been in the laboratories of Lee Niswander (Memorial Sloan-Kettering Cancer Center, NY) studying chick and mouse embryological limb development, and Claudio Basilico (NYU School of Medicine, NY) studying interactions between the Fgf and Wnt signaling pathways, including the role of Sox2, in osteoblasts.
 While there, he developed a strong interest in craniofacial development, and worked on the Apert craniosynostosis syndrome.
-He joined the Jabs lab as an Instructor in 2011 to pursue further research into the molecular processes and tissue interactions underlying a variety of craniosynostosis syndromes.
+He joined the Jabs group in 2011 to pursue further research into the molecular processes and tissue interactions underlying a variety of craniosynostosis syndromes.
 He is currently an Assistant Professor in the Department.

 William (Bill) A. Paznekas